vkhazin/elastic4logging-courseware/content/chapter-04/NestedDatatype.md

 # Nested Datatype #

-* Nested is a specialized version of the 'object' datatype that allows querying of arrays of objects to be queried independently
+* Nested is a specialized version of 'object' datatype that allows querying of arrays of objects independently one from another
 * Lucene has no concept of inner objects and hence data is flattened when being indexed with not quite as expected behavior.
 * Data posted
 ```
 {
   "group" : "fans",
-  "user" : [
+  "members" : [
     {
       "first" : "John",
       "last" :  "Smith"